Spiritual Formation Information for the Truett Community

 - Q: I am interested in finding a spiritual director.
 Can you help me?

 A: Yes, we can.
 Truett students have access to counseling services for students at no additional cost through Baylor’s Counseling Center.
-The list of counselors is found on Baylor’s website, or you can stop by the Spiritual Formation Office or the Student Services Office to receive more information.
-A professional counselor may help you navigate a crisis, offer direction if you are suffering mental illness, pursue a personal growth goal, or provide a space for good self-care.
+A professional counselor may help you navigate a crisis, offer direction if you are suffering from mental illness, pursue a personal growth goal, or provide a space for good self-care.
 The Spiritual Formation Office can also help you pastorally by giving guidance on whether a professional counselor may best serve you regarding your specific need.

 - Q: Are there retreats or retreat centers in the area?

 A: Yes.
 When we are aware of retreat opportunities, we pass information along to students on Canvas, Facebook, or by posting information outside the Spiritual Formation Office.
 We can also provide information about retreat centers in the state of Texas.
-Contact the Assistant Director of Spiritual Formation for more information.
+Contact the associate director of Spiritual Formation for more information.

 Spiritual Formation Concentration